(sef oh TAKS eem)

 Adverse events have not been observed in animal reproduction studies.
 Cefotaxime crosses the human placenta and can be found in fetal tissue.
 An increase in most types of birth defects was not found following first trimester exposure to cephalosporins.
 During pregnancy, peak cefotaxime serum concentrations are decreased and the serum half-life is shorter.
 Cefotaxime is approved for use in women undergoing cesarean section (consult current guidelines for appropriate use).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience diarrhea.
-Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes); bruising; bleeding; chills; pharyngitis; seizures; severe loss of strength and energy; severe injection site pain; redness; burning; edema; or irritation; or signs of Clostridium difficile (C. diff)-associated diarrhea (stomach pain or cramps, very loose or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber signs of liver problems (dark urine, fatigue, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or jaundice); bruising; bleeding; chills; pharyngitis; seizures; severe loss of strength and energy; severe injection site pain; redness, burning, edema, or irritation; or signs of Clostridium difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.